vaelen/website/content/authors/admin/_index.md

 He enjoys public speaking, teaching, and working with customers.

 Andrew began programming at the age of 10 and has always enjoyed working with computers.
-In university he majored in Linguistics with minors in computer science and English.
+In university he majored in linguistics with minors in computer science and English.
 His honors thesis focused on natural language processing, machine learning, and semantic analysis.
 His first masters degree was in software engineering, which provided